black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 # Step 47
 Your inner functions can also return a function.
 Using the same arrow syntax, update your addCharacters function to return a third function which takes a num parameter.

+# Step 48
+Now update your innermost function in the addCharacters chain to implicitly return the result of calling charRange() with character1 and character2 as the arguments.